What is The Great London Yarn Crawl?

 Am I obligated to buy anything?

 Nope.
-Just come along for the tour and chat and knitting (or crochet!) if that's all that interests you!
+Just come along to visit, chat and knit (or crochet!) if that's all that interests you!

-How much money should I budget for the day?
+How much money should I budget for the GLYC?

 Everyone's budget is a personal matter, so we'd rather not make a suggestion about what people should plan on spending.
-You will be responsible for your lunch and/or any snacks and beverages you'd like to have over the day.
-And of course, how much you spend (or don't spend) on yarn or fabric in the shops is entirely up to you!
+How much you spend (or don't spend) on yarn or fabric in the shops is entirely up to you!

 Sounds like fun!
 Where do I sign up?